Start the medical questionnaire. Physician reviewed, discreetly delivered if prescribed.

 |---|---|---|---|

-| Oral (Tablet) | 1 mg | 1x daily | Yes |
+| Oral (tablet) | 1 mg | 1x daily | Yes |

-| Oral (Tablet, low dose) | 0.2-0.5 mg | 1x daily | Yes |
+| Oral (tablet, low dose) | 0.2-0.5 mg | as directed by physician | Yes |

-| Topical (Solution) | 0.005-0.25% | 1x daily | Yes |
+| Topical (solution or spray) | 0.005-0.25% | as directed by physician | Yes |

 Side Effects